dlprado/bmcc-fall-2017-mmp100--labs/lab-1/README.md

 ### 1. What is a repository (or repo)?
 A repository is a folder controlled by git.
 ### 2. What does it mean to “fork” a repo?
+Forking is taking a repo so you can make changes to a project without affecting the original repo
 ### 3. What does it mean to “clone” a repo?

 ### 4. What is a push?